 Ahlers organizes all logistic processes for producers of theft-sensitive and valuable products.
 Our focus markets are CIS and Eastern Europe.
-"We started in Russia 27 years ago," says Ellen Theeuwes, business unit director at Ahlers.
-"Meanwhile, we are also active in Kazakhstan, Uzbekistan, Ukraine, and the Baltic States. "
+"Meanwhile, we are active in Kazakhstan, Uzbekistan, Ukraine, and the Baltic States. "says Alexey Kosov, Business Development Manager, Secured Transportation, and International Forwarding at Ahlers.

 Initially, Ahlers organized the transport, but gradually other activities were added.
-Think of customs formalities, the in- or outsourcing of warehousing and logistics projects, but also trade facilitation for starting up a business in Russia.
-Ahlers also carries out the transport of large industrial projects and heavy machinery.
+Think of customs formalities, the in- or outsourcing of warehousing and logistics projects, but also trade facilitation for starting up a business in complex markets.

 The Ahlers' business unit mainly has customers from the tobacco sector in the region.
-"The classic way of organizing transport is to work with armed escorts," explains Theeuwes.
+"The classic way of organizing transport is to work with armed escorts," explains Alexey.
 "But this comes with certain risks.
-Due to the growing number of transports, the increase in theft attempts, there is a constant shortage of personnel.
-Corona times don't make it easier either, an armed guard sitting next to a driver in the cabin is not an option today".
+Due to the growing number of transports, and the increase in theft attempts, there is a constant shortage of personnel.
+Corona times did not make this easier either, having an armed guard sitting next to a driver in the cabin was not really an option".

 Ahlers sets itself aside from its competitors by its many years of experience in the region, offering a complete end-to-end solution that supports every step of the transport process, before, during, and after underpinned with the required data analysis.
 But the technology is only one component, the know-how simply cannot be replaced.